-Post: FAO: Environmental Health, Council Offices, London Road, Saffron Walden, Essex, CB11 4ER
+- post to: Environmental Health, Council Offices, London Road, Saffron Walden, Essex, CB11 4ER

-If you are wanting to apply for more than one activity (for example a Riding School with an attached Cattery), then please contact Environmental Health to discuss the different options available.
+If you are wanting to apply for more than one activity (for example a Riding School with an attached Cattery), then please contact our Environmental Health team to discuss the different options available.

 The guidance for local authority inspectors on licensing activities involving animals is available on GOV.UK